Logo

 Multiply the age of your system by the estimated repair cost.
 If the result exceeds $5,000, replacement is likely the smarter choice.

 Example: A 12-year-old system needs a $500 repair.
-12 × $500 = $6,000, over $5,000, which suggests replacement is worth considering.
+12 × $500 = $6,000.
+Over $5,000 — replacement is worth evaluating.

 Key Questions to Ask

-• How old is the system?
+How old is the system?
 A well-maintained AC typically lasts 15–20 years.
 If your unit is over 12–15 years old and experiencing repeated breakdowns, replacement is almost always the more cost-effective path forward.

-• What refrigerant does it use?
-Systems running on R-22 (Freon) are a red flag — R-22 was fully banned in 2020 and is now only available in reclaimed form at premium prices.
-If your system uses R-22, replacement isn't just smart, it's inevitable.
+• R-22 (Freon): Fully banned from production in 2020.
+Only reclaimed supply remains at premium prices.
+If your system uses R-22, replacement isn't just smart — it's inevitable.

-• How much will repairs cost?
+How much will repairs cost?
 Apply the 50% rule — if repair costs exceed half the price of a new equivalent system, replacement almost always delivers better long-term value.

 When Replacement Makes Clear Sense